 If you roll up to this seafood resto in board shorts and flops, you’ll feel very out of place.
 Or at least, you should.
 The menu might be made up of familiar baked and broiled crustacean dishes, but this super-old-school A.C. institution (which just had a face-lift) has all the panache of the Boardwalk Empire days.
 (In fact, the fried jumbo shrimp have been on the menu since 1897.)
 Stick with what they do best—as in, pass on the steak—and you’ll be more than pleased.
 Make a meal of the abundant raw-bar options, rich chowders and meaty lobsters.

 Izakaya, Atlantic City

-It’s been eight years since Michael Schulson—the chef-owner of Philly’s Sampan, Independence Beer Garden and Double Knot—debuted his trendy Borgata Japanese pub, and we’re still not bored with it.
+It’s been 11 years since Michael Schulson—the chef-owner of Philly’s Sampan, Independence Beer Garden and Double Knot—debuted his trendy Borgata Japanese pub, and we’re still not bored with it.
 The restaurant recently underwent a food refresh, but the original menu items are where it’s at: the spicy-sweet chicken wings, the specialty rolls, and the mix-and-match robotayakis—grilled meats and seafood on skewers.
 Sit at the kitchen counter for the best view.

 Martorano’s, Atlantic City